What is an Invoice Payment? A Guide to Paying Vendors

 An invoice is a request sent by a supplier for payments of goods or services.
 When goods or services are rendered, the supplier sends an invoice detailing what was provided along with how much is owed, how to send payment, and when it is due.

-When your organization’s AP department receives an invoice, this kickstarts the end-to-end AP process in which the invoice must be entered into the AP system where it is approved and authorized before payment is rendered.
+When your organization’s AP department receives an invoice, this kickstarts the end-to-end AP process in which the invoice must be entered into the accounting system, where it is approved and authorized before payment is rendered.
 This process is often described as the invoice-to-pay workflow.

 As described above, the complete invoice payment process starts with receiving the invoice and ultimately ends with payment.
 The 5 steps within the invoice payment process include: